Vinhhjk/monad-pixels/README.md

 ## ✨ What is Monad Pixels?

-MonPixels is a revolutionary on-chain pixel art platform where **every single pixel is an NFT**.
+Monad Pixels is a revolutionary on-chain pixel art platform where **every single pixel is an NFT**.
 Create, own, trade, and collaborate on pixel art that lives forever on the blockchain.

 ### 🚀 Key Features